gjgd/contract-guardian/README.md

 ### Why not use a multisig owner

-Multisig is expensive, both in terms of on chain computation it requires, and in terms of the number of operations necessary to sign a transaction.
+Multisig is expensive, both in terms of on-chain computation it requires, and of the number of operations necessary to sign a transactions.

 ### What if the guardian loses their keys?

 It's ok because the owner can nominate another guardian by calling `setGuardian()`.
-This is what makes the guardian system robust: An owner can nominate a guardian who lost their keys, and a guardian can nominate a .
+This is what makes the guardian system robust: An owner can nominate a new guardian after the old one lost their keys, and a guardian can nominate a new owner after the old one lost their keys.
 However if both the guardian and the owner lose their keys, then ownership cannot be recovered.

 ### In the case where the owner lost their keys, what keeps the guardian from giving himself, or a malicious third party ownership of the contract?